Finding Your Urban Wilderness

 TWEENERS

 Many urban and suburban areas have greenbelts with bikeways and walking paths.
 But don’t overlook areas in or between nearby neighborhoods.
 These are rich areas for outdoor photography.
-The image above was shot into a quarter-acre of oaks and pines preserved as a barrier between two neighborhoods.
+The image below was shot into a quarter-acre of oaks and pines preserved as a barrier between two neighborhoods.
 To set up a similar shot, find an angle that avoids rooftops, lamp posts and other signs of civilization.

 Small patch of woods between two neighborhoods